-DGRI and Lions & Rabbits recently issued a call for artists to support the initiative.
-Each participating artist will be paired with a leader featured in Rad American Women A-Z, and then create an original portrait work painted on the mechanical boxes – which are typically dull or unattractive and house electrical conduit, traffic signal controls and other basic infrastructure.
+In February 2019, DGRI and Lions & Rabbits issued a call for artists to support the initiative.
+Each participating artist was assigned a leader featured in Rad American Women A-Z, and will create an original portrait painted on the electrical boxes – which are typically dull or unattractive and house electrical conduit, traffic signal controls, and other basic infrastructure.

 “This is so much more than just public artwork,” said Hannah Berry, Founder and Creative Director of Lions & Rabbits.
 “We will create all these places and moments across our Downtown that celebrate women, bring women together and educate our community about America’s rich legacy of women leadership.
 This is humbling work for our entire project team and we can’t wait to get started.”

-Painting of the mechanical boxes is scheduled to begin this spring, as weather permits.
+Painting of the electrical boxes is scheduled to begin this spring, as weather permits.

 DGRI also plans to promote walking tours of the works.
 Once completed, regularly scheduled hosted tours will happen in partnership with Grand Rapids Running Tours and self-guided tours will be available through a partnership with GR Walks.
 The project team anticipates both types of tours will launch this spring or early summer.